IISE Engineering Economy division Teaching Award

 - A one-page teaching statement and philosophy by the individual being nominated.

 All supporting documents in the nomination package should be submitted in PDF format.
-Deadline for nominations is Feb.
-10, 2023.
-Please email the entire package either as a single PDF file to TBD
+Deadline for nominations is February 9, 2025.

 Evaluation process